 “I was able to provide my mentee advice on how to better articulate and target her CV, as well as understand and take advantage of her specific value proposition”

-Sue MacLeman is the Managing Director and Chief Executive Officer (CEO) of MTPConnect.
-She has more than 25 years experience as a pharmaceutical, biotechnology and medical technology executive with roles in corporate, medical, commercial and business development at Schering-Plough Corporation (now Merck), Amgen, Bristol-Myers Squibb and Mesoblast Ltd. Sue has also served as CEO and Board member of several ASX- and NASDAQ-listed companies in the sector and is currently a non-executive director at Reproductive Health Sciences Ltd and Oventus Medical Ltd. Sue MacLeman was a mentor in the IMNIS MedTech-Pharma Pilot 2016 in Victoria.
+Sue MacLeman FTSE is the Chair and Non-Executive Director at the Industry Growth Centre MTPConnect.
+She has more than 25 years experience as a pharmaceutical, biotechnology and medical technology executive with roles in corporate, medical, commercial and business development at Schering-Plough Corporation (now Merck), Amgen, Bristol-Myers Squibb and Mesoblast Ltd. Sue has also served as CEO and Board member of several ASX- and NASDAQ-listed companies in the sector and is currently a non-executive director at Reproductive Health Sciences Ltd and Oventus Medical Ltd.

 Why did you participate in the IMNIS program?